The Green Papers: 2026 General Election

 Candidate Democratic Governor Maura Healey

-Candidate Republican Mike Kennealy
+Republican Mike Kennealy - apparently not a candidate

 Candidate Republican Michael "Mike" Minogue